jayveedee/InstaComments2Excel/README.md

   - Comment type (reply or main comment)
   - Comment ID (every main comment has a unique ID, but replies have the same as the main comment)
 - The program runs headless now to reduce some minor load times
+- It is now possible to group comments into categories using the `grouper.py` program
+  - `grouper.py` requires an extra file called `groupings.xlsx` which defines the categories to group the comments by.
+  This file is very flexible and all that's needed is names for the categories as the first row and words/sentences for that category in the subsequent rows
-- Lastly, the code structure has been changed.
+- Lastly, the code/package structure has been changed.
 Some printouts have changed as well.

 ## Known issues
 - When trying to scrape an Instagram post that is a video, main comments do not load